Italian Wedding Soup – an American-Italian soup with spinach and orzo and delicious easy to make meatballs. So simple, quick and always delicious!

 - salt and pepper to taste

-- To make the meatballs it's really easy.
-Just mix all the ingredients together in a big bowl and then shape them into mini meatballs, about ¾ of an inch and place them on a baking dish.
+- Add all the meatball ingredients to a bowl and mix well using your clean hands until well incorporated.
+Shape into mini meatballs, about ¾ to an inch and place them in a bowl.
 Set aside.